MaverickMeerkat/MLSpecialization/README.md

 The graded exercises themselves are quite easy, so it shouldn't be much of a problem - and you can use the forums or discussion boards to ask for help.

+### Conventions
+Every week will consist of a main "run.py" file which runs the code on some data.
+In addition there might be other modules with classes or functions that are needed to run the file.

 ## Course 1 - Neural Networks and Deep Learning

-Week 2 - used both Keras sequential and functional API to implement logistic regression
+Week 2 - Uses both Keras sequential and functional API to implement logistic regression.

-Week 3 - used TensorFlow to implement a regular NN
+Week 3 - Uses TensorFlow to implement a regular NN.

-Week 4 - used a variation of the DNN shown in the exercise
+Week 4 - Uses a variation of the DNN shown in the exercise.

 ## Course 2 - Improving Deep Neural Networks
 ###  Hyperparameter tuning, Regularization and Optimization

-Week 1 - Uses OOP design, which allows for both L2 regularization and Dropout; Unlike exercise, both are supported simultaneously
+Week 1 - Uses OOP design, which allows for both L2 regularization and Dropout; Unlike exercise, both are supported simultaneously.

-Week 2 - Extended the DNNClass in week 1 to support mini batches, momentum and RMS prop (aka Adam = Momentum + RMS)
+Week 2 - Extended the DNNClass in week 1 to support mini batches, momentum and RMS prop (aka Adam = Momentum + RMS).

-Week 3 - In the first part I used Hyperparameter search; in the 2nd part I extended DNNClass to support batch normalization
+Week 3 - In the first part I used Hyperparameter search; in the 2nd part I extended DNNClass to support batch normalization.

 ## Course 3 - Structuring Machine Learning Projects